Women in Engineering Day

-June 23rd will mark the eighth official year of Women in Engineering Day.
+June 23rd will mark the eighth official year of International Women in Engineering Day.
 In celebrating the achievements of women in engineering, it's important to recognize both the progress that has been made and what progress still needs to come.

 In the world of software development, it's important to recognize the disproportionate figures of the number of men vs. women currently in the industry.
 Even further than that, we must also take notice of the differences in roles and levels of pay that exist between men and women in software.